Kaywuyep/TailorX/README.md

 ##### INSTALLATION AND USAGE

-TailorX is a web-based application and doeasn't require any inatallation on your device, simply vist the deployed site through your favorite browser.
+TailorX is a web-based application and doeasn't require any installation on your device, simply vist the deployed site through your favorite browser.

 - USAGE
 1. Create an Account: SignUp for a free account as either a client or a tailor.